ScilifelabDataCentre/pathogens-portal/content/english/data_types/genomics_transcriptomics/services.md

 ## SciLifeLab Genomics Platform

+The [SciLifeLab Genomics Platform](https://www.scilifelab.se/infrastructure/?cat_13168) has a number of different facilities offering services to researchers across a range of techniques.

+### Clinical Genomics Stockholm (Diagnostics Development)

+The Clinical Genomics Stockholm facility has developed a WGS-based workflow for understanding genetic variation, especially in rare disease diagnostics settings.
+This workflow includes data generation, bioinformatics analysis and interpretation in our custom-developed clinical decision support system Scout.

+We believe this workflow may be useful also for COVID-19 projects aiming at understanding host susceptibility.
+Data generation is to 30x coverage using PCR-free libraries, bioinformatic analysis is comprehensive and includes calling of SNV, INDEL, CNV, SV, STR and UPDs.
+Variants are processed using a ranking model prior to made available for interpretation in Scout.
+This infrastructure has been applied to analysis of >6000 WGS samples.

+The main focus of the Clinical Genomics Stockholm facility and the Diagnostics Development platform is to support transition of NGS into translational and diagnostic settings.
+Collaborators include research groups, healthcare, governmental agencies, industry and international groups.
+Please visit [our website](https://www.scilifelab.se/facilities/clinical-genomics-stockholm/) to find out more about our services, and contact us at [support@clinicalgenomics.se](mailto:support@clinicalgenomics.se) to discuss your specific project.

 ### High Throughput Genome Engineering (HTGE)

 The SciLifeLab High Throughput Genome Engineering Facility provides pooled CRISPR screens from library design to data-analysis, ranging from small, custom-made to genome-wide guide libraries.